 Fortunately, we can help!
-Although there may some regulations involving your role in the police force and certain debt solutions, therefore you may be required to inform your employers.
+There may some regulations involving your role in the police force and certain debt solutions, therefore you may be required to inform your employers.
 Some solutions may have an affect on your employment, and not all options will be available to you.
 It’s always worth checking your employment contract or discussing this with your HR department, before going ahead with a debt solution.

 No matter, it’s important to get your debts under control and take action as soon as possible to prevent things getting worse.

 Some error has occured.

 Due to the nature of the work, police officers are considered ‘at risk’ if they are in debt.
 This is for two reasons;

 Firstly, financial problems are considered to increase the risk of corruption in police officers, and open to financial incentives to ‘look away’ from crimes.
 From past experience, the situations in which you are should inform your employers include:

 - Unable to repay your debts from income

 - Debt management plan